iannase/Mailgun/README.md

 pip install xlsxwriter
 ```
 4. Download the zip file from GitHub, you should now be able to double click the python files in order to run them.
+5. Replace YOUR_API_KEY with your Mailgun API key inside all of the python files.

 # Get statistics from message tags (statistics.py)
 In this implementation, we have used 4 different tags, the first is LrgEm##, then LrgEm##a, LrgEm##b, and LrgEm##c.
 This gets the summation of all these tags and bases the results on those numbers.
 The user only has to enter the first one (LrgEm##).
 Results are stored in the "results" folder.